TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 - [The official plugin package documentation - Warnings](https://pkg.go.dev/plugin)
 - [Tutorial: Getting started with multi-module workspaces](https://go.dev/doc/tutorial/workspaces)

+{{< note success >}}
+**Note**

-> Plugins are currently supported only on Linux, FreeBSD, and macOS, making them unsuitable for applications intended to be portable.
+Plugins are currently supported only on Linux, FreeBSD, and macOS, making them unsuitable for applications intended to be portable.
+{{< /note >}}

 Plugins need to be compiled to native shared object code, which can then be loaded by Tyk Gateway.
-For best results it's important to understand the need for plugins to be compiled using exactly the same environment and [build flags]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow#build-flags" >}}) as the Gateway.
-To simplify this and minimise the risk of compatibility problems, we strongly recommend the use of [Go workspaces](https://go.dev/blog/get-familiar-with-workspaces), to provide a consistent environment.
+It's important to understand the need for plugins to be compiled using exactly the same environment and [build flags]({{< ref "product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow#build-flags" >}}) as the Gateway.
+To simplify this and minimise the risk of compatibility problems, we recommend the use of [Go workspaces](https://go.dev/blog/get-familiar-with-workspaces), to provide a consistent environment.

 ## Setting up your environment

 To develop plugins, you'll need:

-- Go (matching the version used in the Gateway, which you can determine using `go.mod`)
+- Go (matching the version used in the Gateway, which you can determine using `go.mod`).
-- Git to check out Tyk Gateway source code
+- Git to check out Tyk Gateway source code.
-- A folder with the code that you want to build into plugins
+- A folder with the code that you want to build into plugins.

 We recommend that you set up a *Go workspace*, which, at the end, is going to contain: